OpenAMP/openamp-docs/index.rst

 ..
   TOC entries used to suppress warnings we accept for files not included in a table of contents.
-  WARNING: document isn't included in any toctree [toc.not_included]
+  WARNING: document isn't included in any toctree [toc.not_included] Note that each library's (e.g. open-amp) readme file is included via the REFERENCE section links in the navigation bar on the left.

 .. toctree::
    :hidden: